Flashing Yellow Arrows |

 in this situation,

-or will somehow know
+or may somehow know

 that oncoming traffic does still have a green, and